denisgosa/Informal-School-of-IT-Final-Project/README.md

 # Personal-Projects

-This is the project with whom I have graduated the C++ course held by Scoala Informala de IT from Timisoara
+This is the final project I have written in regard of completion my C++ course held by Informal School of IT in Timisoara.